Rommelio-coli/RStudio_Projects/README.md

   * FBMN_quant.csv: Raw feature quantification matrix for MS1 with associated MS1 (for Feature-Based Molecular Networking)
   * FBMN.mgf: Spectral file associated with FBMN_quant.csv (for Feature-Based Molecular Networking)
-  * SIRIUS.mgf: Spectral file with isotopic information (For SIRIUS)
+  * SIRIUS.mgf: Spectral file with isotopic information (For SIRIUS) In this section, MetaboAnalyst web server is used for multivariate statistics (PCA, heatmap, etc.)